maksimryndin/goral/README.md

 There is also a case of fatal errors (e.g. `MissingToken error` for Google API which usually means that system time has skewed).
 In that case only someone outside can help.
 And in case of such panics Goral first tries to notify you via a messenger configured for General service to let you know immediately.

 So following Erlang's idea of [supervision trees](https://adoptingerlang.org/docs/development/supervision_trees/) we recommend to run Goral as a systemd service under Linux for automatic restarts in case of panics and other issues.
-An example systemd configuration:
+An example systemd configuration (can be created with `sudo systemctl edit --force --full goral.service`):
 ```
 [Unit]
 Description=Goral observability daemon